SubhanRaj/College-Admission-Management-System/readme.md

 # How to run this project

-1. Clone the GitHub repo 'cams' in your htdocs folder.
+1. Clone the GitHub repo into 'cams' folder in your htdocs folder.
 2. Create a database named 'cams' and import the SQL file from the database folder.
 3. Open the project in your browser. (localhost/cams)
 4. Login as per the given credentials.

 # Credentials